benjamin-t-wilson/SQL-GUI/README.md

 #### Removing a saved connection --

-I will add functionality for this later.
+I will add functionality for this later, currently you would need to delete the local database file ( connDb.sqlite ).
 Note, the info is stored in the local database in **plain text**.
 These fields auto populate into the connection box in **plain text**.
 This is not encrypted and is not totally secure.
 Please exercise your own caution when saving/handling sensitive information.

 #